 Conclusion

 The protection of children from the risks of WhatsApp sexting has a significant impact on their online safety and emotional well-being.
-These measures above, combined with WhatsApp monitoring apps and setting clear boundaries, provide a solid foundation to guide children toward responsible online behavior.
+These measures above, combined with FamiGuard for WhatsApp and setting clear boundaries, provide a solid foundation to guide children toward responsible online behavior.

 Parents can help their children learn from these experiences by focusing on education rather than punishment and making safer choices in future online interactions.
 This approach protects teens from immediate risks and equips them with valuable skills to handle similar situations responsibly in the future.